moritzWa/moritz-digital/content/blog/cas.md

 3. Exploit human sensory channels
 4. Optimize information allocation

-The research field (and its conference[^1]) today relies heavily on the terminology of [Cognitive Load Theory](https://en.wikipedia.org/wiki/Cognitive_load).
+The research field today relies heavily on the terminology of [Cognitive Load Theory](https://en.wikipedia.org/wiki/Cognitive_load).
 A big focus of the domain is to reduce Cognitive Overload.
 One way to do this is by developing schemas that act as memory templates.
 A schema is a cognitive framework or concept that helps organize and interpret information.
 Schemas can be useful because they allow us to take shortcuts in interpreting the vast amount of information that is available in our environment.
 For example, a child might learn to classify a bird by noting that it is a creature with a muzzle and two wings.
 A more tangible example might be learning the mathematical notations of a new field.
 In the beginning, the symbols are foreign to us, but after a while, we build up a mental (and implicit i.e. uninspectable) model of their function.

 Schemas are coded into long term memory by working memory.
 If working memory is overloaded, its schema-building ability is compromised.